 Say no to salt

 Because salt removes moisture, it can contribute to the formation of under-eye bags.
 These bags look purple, blue and sometimes even black due to severe dehydration in the eye area.
 Keep your sodium intake to a minimum and rather reach for the pink Himalayan salt with minerals like potassium and magnesium, if you need some flavour.

 Face wipes should be banished from your bathroom.
 Whenever we take a sweep with these towels across our gentle face, we damage the thinner area around our eyes.
-Instead, rather be kind to your peepers and use a cleanser or micellar water that’s sensitive to your skin’s needs and eye’s structure.
+Instead, rather be kind to your peepers and use a cleanser or micellar water that’s sensitive to your skin’s needs and eye structure.

 Buy into blepharoplasty

 Blepha-what?
 Pronounced BLEF-uh-roe-plas-tee, this minor surgery repairs droopy eyelids and sometimes removes excess skin, muscle and fat.
 Blepharoplasty will improve the bags and wrinkles around the eyes, thus improving your overall facial appearance and giving you a more youthful and rested appearance.
 Blepharoplasty can be done on the upper and lower eyelids depending on your concerns and the areas where the puffiness, bags and dark circles are most severe.
-It’s normally a 1-2-hour surgery that is done by a cosmetic surgeon and results can be seen in about 2 weeks, depending on the post-operative care.
-It’s one of the best ways to open your eyes and achieve that all-round youthful look we dream of in our older years.
+It’s normally a 1-2-hour surgery that is done by a cosmetic doctor and results can be seen in about 2 weeks, depending on the post-operative care.
+It’s one of the best ways to open your eyes and achieve that all-around youthful look we dream of in our older years.